ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPreferredCaptionsLanguages*

-Set a prioritized list of preferred languages for captions using ISO 639-2/B codes.
-This list, expressed as a comma-separated string (e.g., "eng,fra"), helps the player select the most suitable subtitle track based on the user's preferences.
-If no exact match is found, the player will make a best-effort selection of the closest available subtitle track.
+Allows users to set their preferred languages for captions, ensuring a more personalized and accessible viewing experience.
+This function helps tailor content to match the user's language preferences, enhancing usability and inclusivity.

 ### Related Functions
-[getPreferredCaptionsLanguages](#getPreferredCaptionsLanguages) : Retrieves the current list of preferred captions languages.
+[getPreferredCaptionsLanguages](#getPreferredCaptionsLanguages) : Retrieves the currently set preferred captions languages.

 ### Events